zakarya-elmimouni/usa_school_detection/README.md

 ![Demo](output_motion1.gif)
 ## 🏗️ Pipeline Overview

-This project implements a robust two-step pipeline for building detection in satellite imagery, designed to scale from raw data to high-precision inference.
+This project implements a robust two-step pipeline for school detection in satellite imagery, designed to scale from raw data to high-precision inference.

 ---